-While you will often need to purchase sheet music, there are some websites that offer free collections to get you started, a couple of which are included below.
+While you will often need to purchase sheet music, there are some websites that offer free collections to get you started.
 Students can use these for musical study or performance.

 - This is a library of choral music in the public domain.